yuvalmGS/gigaspaces-wiki-jekyll/xap97/transaction-management.markdown

 {% info %}
 Local Jini Transaction Manager was deprecated in 8.0.
 Use [Distributed Jini Transaction Manager](#Distributed Jini Transaction Manager) instead.
-Please refer to the [documentation of release 7.1](XAP71:Transaction Management#LocalJiniTransactionManager) if you're not using XAP 8.0.
 {% endinfo %}

 # Renewing Transactions